Content on this page was generated by AI and has not been manually reviewed.

 How does Zscaler service edge impact performance for remote workers?

 With local breakout and edge-based security enforcement, remote workers often experience lower latency to cloud apps, faster access to SaaS services, and improved consistency in policy enforcement across locations.
-Microsoft edge vpn built in
+What is edge vpn app and how it works: a comprehensive guide to edge-based VPNs, latency, and security 2026

 Can I use Zscaler service edge alongside my existing VPN?